 To provide clarity, the PRA has replicated the effect of the application of the general transitional power with specific amendments within the regulatory technical standard (RTS) on bilateral margining under EMIR.
 Firms can therefore continue to rely on existing operational and legal arrangements for compliance with this RTS.

-The PRA is currently consulting on its proposals to update the end date of the specific transitional relief to Thursday 31 March 2022 in CP13/20 to maintain alignment with the duration of the overall TTP period.
+The PRA has updated the end date of the specific transitional relief to Thursday 31 March 2022 to maintain alignment with the duration of the overall TTP period.

 The Bank and PRA highlight two aspects: